Error: mount.nfs: access denied by server

 # Error: nbd-client connection failed

-# Solution: Check ports and device availability
+# Solution: Check NBD configuration and availability

-# Verify NBD ports are configured
+# Verify NBD is configured in zerofs.toml:

 ss -tlnp | grep 10809